8 Hacks For Saving On Shipping Costs

 Here at Merchant Maverick, we research and test software systems to help you decide which are the best fit for your business.
 Here are four of our favorite shipping solutions at present:

 ShippingEasy is a web-based dashboard that lets you process orders from multiple sales channels.
 All your orders import automatically, and you can select shipping options and buy postage in just a few clicks.
 Setting up shipping rules lets you simplify the process even further.
-ShippingEasy gets high marks for ease of use and customer service.
-ShippingEasy may also be able to save you up to 46% on USPS shipping rates.
+ShippingEasy gets high marks for ease of use and customer service and is a good choice for businesses looking for a simple shipping solution.
+ShippingEasy also integrates with more than 50 other software apps, and may be able to save you up to 46% on USPS shipping rates.
 To learn more, read our full review.

 OrderCup integrates with over 30 software programs to let users connect their software systems with ease.
 OrderCup provides much of the same functionality as ShippingEasy.
 OrderCup is available for a reasonable price (based on your order volume per month) and is great for merchants who ship products across the US/Canadian border or within Canada.
 Read our full review for more information.